 Vacation Plan B – While others plan their vacations way ahead of time, the beauty with earning miles and points, it affords me the flexibility to plan something at the very last minute.
 And that’s exactly what I did.
 Since I couldn’t plan a Hawaii trip for all six of us during the week of the 4th of July (that’s Plan A), my next best choice was to go to Hawaii WITHOUT Ethan and Madison.
 In mid-June, I booked a last-minute trip to Hawaii (Big Island) for four…Nancy and I planned to bring Caitlin and Evan to the Big Island in August.
 This trip was flying from LAX to Kona (direct flight) roundtrip.

 How much?
 Well, let’s think about this for a second.
 It was booked for early August (which is still in the heart of the summer (high season in Hawaii).
 If I paid for the tickets out of pocket, our four roundtrip tickets with Delta would’ve cost us $736 each or $2,945 total for four (see screenshot below).
 But you know better that I didn’t even spend anything close to that.
-I used my points that I earned with my Ultimate Rewards earned with cards like the Chase Sapphire and used 25K/person + $11.20 – that’s 100,000 Ultimate Reward points and $44.80 out of pocket!!!!
+I used my points that I earned with my Ultimate Rewards earned with cards like the Chase Sapphire and also the Chase Sapphire Reserve used 25K/person + $11.20 – that’s 100,000 Ultimate Reward points and $44.80 out of pocket!!!!
 Yes!!!! just $44.80.
 For details on how I booked this with Korean Airlines….click here.